 Avatar also focuses on the mystical and trans-personal notions of indigenous culture.
 Its theme hinges on the concepts of nature’s wisdom and the web of life as a living, growing entity; a giant super-organism, alive and aware of itself in ways beyond human understanding.
-According to the idea, nature spans the entire planet, sustaining itself by keeping its dynamics in carefully maintained equilibrium, to which wanton prospecting and mining are of course harmful.
+According to the idea, nature spans the entire planet, sustaining itself by keeping its dynamics in carefully-maintained equilibrium, to which wanton prospecting and mining are harmful.

-Now for the really outrageous part.
-Far from being just a noble-savage notion, or a theoretical and romantic concept, the idea of super-organisms spanning the bowels of a planet is fact.
-Such super-organisms have been observed here on Earth.
+Now for the truly outrageous part.
+Far from just a noble-savage notion, or a theoretical and romantic concept, the idea of super-organisms spanning the bowels of a planet is a reality.
+In fact, such super-organisms have been observed here on Earth.

-Take the Pando Tree for example.
+Take the Pando Tree, for example.
 The Pando is a clonal colony of single male Quaking Aspens, intertwined and interconnected via a massive root system that weighs more than 6,000 tons.
-While there is some disagreement over whether the Pando is a single tree comprised of many tree-stems, or an arcane mesh of numerous organisms fused together, its structure and scope are inarguably gargantuan.
+While there’s some disagreement over whether the Pando is a single tree comprised of many tree-stems or an arcane mesh of numerous organisms fused together, its structure and scope are inarguably gargantuan.

 Dissimilar to each other as they may be, from fungus to marine plant to terrestrial root-and-shoot systems, these life forms share a common characteristic between them: complexity.
-They are ancient super-organisms of preternatural complexity, so massive and far-reaching, so deeply embedded in the ecology of the planet, that throwing one off has a potential knock-on effect of tremendous proportions on all life immediately or indirectly connected to them.
+They’re ancient super-organisms of preternatural scale and complexity, so massive and far-reaching, so deeply embedded in the ecology of the planet, that throwing one off has a potential knock-on effect of tremendous proportions on all life immediately or indirectly connected to them.